Individuals considering end-of-life decisions have many questions at this difficult time and may turn to their health care providers for guidance.

 Please also refer to the FAQ pages of the Oregon Department of Human Services and Washington State Department of Health, The Oregon Death with Dignity Act: A Guidebook for Health Care Professionals, developed by the Task Force to Improve the Care of Terminally-Ill Oregonians, and The Final Months of Life: A Guide to Oregon Resources, developed by The Task Force to Improve the Care of Terminally Ill Oregonians.

-Physician-assisted dying generally refers to a practice in which the physician provides a patient with a lethal dose of medication, upon the patient’s request, which the patient intends to use to end his or her own life.
+Physician-assisted dying generally refers to a practice in which the physician provides a terminally ill patient with a prescription for a life-ending dose of medication, upon the patient’s voluntary, informed request.

 No. Physician-assisted dying refers to the physician providing the means for death, most often with a prescription.
 The patient, not the physician, will ultimately administer the lethal medication.
 Euthanasia generally means that the physician would act directly, for instance by giving a lethal injection, to end the patient’s life.
 Some other practices that should be distinguished from Death with Dignity are: